 Other applications of endobronchial brachytherapy are investigational including, but not limited to, its use as a radiation “boost” to curative external-beam radiotherapy, as treatment for asymptomatic recurrences of non-small-cell lung cancer, or in the treatment of hyperplastic granulation tissue.

 Endobronchial brachytherapy is a multistep procedure requiring a series of radiation oncology CPT codes for radiation treatment planning, radiation physics, treatment delivery, and clinical treatment management.
 CPT codes 77761-77787 describe various types of radiation source application; these codes are used to describe the brachytherapy delivery.
-In contrast to other types of radiation therapy, endobronchial brachytherapy requires the services of a radiation oncologist, and a pulmonologist or other physician to perform the bronchoscopy and insert the catheter.
-In 1999, a new CPT code was introduced that specifically identified the catheter placement:
+In contrast to other types of radiotherapy, endobronchial brachytherapy requires the services of a radiation oncologist, and a pulmonologist or other physician to perform the bronchoscopy and insert the catheter.

 BlueCard/National Account Issues